yash-tr/InternshipProject/CRM AGENT/README.md

-# AI Calling Agent MVP
+# CRM AI Calling Agent

 A production-ready AI voice assistant that handles inbound and outbound calls with seamless Salesforce CRM integration.